NOMO-Gabriel/api_NOMO/README.md

 4. **Configure your environment:**

-Rename `.env.example` to `.env` and update the database credentials and other configuration settings.
+Update`.env` file and put  the database credentials and other configuration settings.
 Make sure that your database is properly configured.
-By default, PostgreSQL is configured.
+By default, PostgresSQL is configured.My configuration is default configuration to use Maria db with phpMyAdmin.
 Comment out this line:

       ```dotenv
       # DATABASE_URL="postgresql://app:!ChangeMe!@127.0.0.1:5432/app?serverVersion=16&charset=utf8"
+and

+    ````dotenv
+    #
+    DATABASE_URL="mysql://root:@127.0.0.1:3306/api_product?serverVersion=10.4.28-MariaDB&charset=utf8mb4"

 and uncomment the line related to your database.
 Configure the password, username, and database name, and make sure you specify the correct version of your database server.
 For example: